This is simple Polish comfort food you can make in 20 minutes. Cabbage and onions are fried and mixed with egg noodles. Try my sauerkraut version.

 Traditional Polish pączki are fried but with my healthy recipe they are oven-baked, then filled with jam or my favorite: homemade custard.
 They are smaczny!

 My mother, Zosia, taught me to make these delicate Polish Christmas cookies.
 They simply melt in your mouth and make a stunning presentation.

 I’m sharing my Polish heritage with a simple recipe for cabbage rolls stuffed with ground sirloin, rice & mushrooms – it’s one of my most treasured recipes.
+They freeze well.

 It takes just a few ingredients to make healthy, home-style Polish pierogi with a nice potato-cheese filling.
 Serve boiled or lightly browned.